Smudge attack: Text-based passwords

-Text-based passwords is a popular type of security measure that people use to lock their phones in an alphanumeric way.
-Users can use any combination of numbers, uppercase and lowercase letters, punctuation, and special characters to create their passwords.
 Touchscreen devices that use text-based passwords will contain fingerprint smudges in the location of corresponding numbers or letters on the alphanumeric keypad.
 Attackers can use this to perform the smudge attack.
 The downfall to text-based passwords is not only its vulnerability to smudge attacks but also the tendency of users to forget the password.
 This causes many users to use something that is easy to remember or to reuse multiple passwords across different platforms.
 These passwords fall under what is called a weak password subspace within the full password space and makes it easier for attackers to break in through brute-force dictionary attacks.
-An early study reviewed 3289 passwords, and 86% of them had some sort of structural similarity such as containing dictionary words and being short.
+A 2017 study reviewed 3289 passwords, and 86% of them had some sort of structural similarity such as containing dictionary words and being short.